maxcountryman/irctk/README.markdown

 ##Installation

-*note* current there is a namespace conflict on PyPI and this package is not yet available through pip, instead download and install manually using the second method below.
+**NOTE** currently there is a namespace conflict on PyPI and this package is not yet available through pip, instead download and install manually using the second method below.

 Simply download and install via pip: `sudo pip install kaa`